-The Assistant Inspector General for Auditing (AIGA) participates in subgroups of CIGIE with emphasis on audit operations and serves as the Contracting Officer Representative (COR) for the OIG-contracted audit work.
+The Assistant Inspector General for Auditing (AIGA) participates in subgroups of CIGIE with an emphasis on audit operations and serves as the Contracting Officer Representative (COR) for the OIG-contracted audit work.
 The Assistant Inspector General for Investigations (AIGI) participates in the AIGI quarterly meetings and initiatives.

-The Deputy Counsel served as the Chair of the CCIG Summer Law Clerk Program, which is a program that mentors law students interested in the work of the Federal Government and its IGs.
+In the previous reporting period, the Deputy Counsel served as the Chair of the CCIG Summer Law Clerk Program, which is a program that mentors law students interested in the work of the Federal Government and its IGs.